timeplus-io/proton/examples/nginx-access-logs-streaming/README.md

 du -shL /var/www/ghost/content/logs/
 692M  /var/www/ghost/content/logs/
 ```
-To keep things simple, I'll only make use of the access logs for nginx in this post.
+To keep things simple, I'll only make use of the access logs for Nginx in this post.

 ## Introducing a New Contender for SQL-based Observability